Inverness Club - Golf Digest

 Inverness is considered a classic Donald Ross design.
-In truth, it's one of his best remodeling jobs.
+In truth, it’s one of his best remodeling jobs.
 Some Ross fans were outraged when the course was radically altered by George and Tom Fazio in preparation for the 1979 U.S. Open.
-The uncle-nephew duo eliminated four holes (including the famous dogleg par-4 seventh), combined two holes to make the par-5 eighth, and created two modern holes on newly-acquired land.
-Recently Arthur Hills associate Shawn Smith, after examining old Ross plans, widened several fairway corridors to bring fairway bunkers back into play.
-Now efforts to reshape features on the Fazio holes to better resemble the Ross style and philosophy are under consideration.
+The uncle-nephew duo eliminated four holes (including the famous dogleg par-4 seventh), combined two holes to make the par-5 eighth and created three modern holes on newly acquired land.
+This past year golf architect Andrew Green replaced the Fazio holes with new ones more in the Ross style, relocated greens on two other holes and added new back tees everywhere.
+Golf Digest panelist will judge the results over the next two years.

 Panelist comments: